 |TV series||Season 1 | Season 2 | Season 3|

-Robb Stark is the eldest son of Eddard Stark and Catelyn Tully and the heir to Winterfell and the North.
-Upon his father's imprisonment for treason, he raises his banners and marches south with a host to aid his allies in the Riverlands and to free his father.
-After his father's execution, he is named King in the North and Trident by his followers.
-He is called the Young Wolf by many of his followers and foes alike.
+Robb Stark is the eldest son of Eddard Stark and Catelyn Tully and is the heir of House Stark to Winterfell and the North.
+He is called the Young Wolf by friend and foe alike.
 In the television adaptation Game of Thrones he is played by Richard Madden.

 Robb is his father's son, with a keen sense of honor and justice.
 He shares his father's devotion to honor and is frequently accompanied by his direwolf, Grey Wind, whom he always takes with him into battle.

 Robb was conceived during the first fortnight of Eddard and Catelyn's marriage, after which Eddard left his wife at Riverrun while he went to fight in Robert's Rebellion.
 Upon his return from the war, Catelyn greeted Ned with an infant Robb, and all returned to Winterfell, where Ned would rule as Lord and Robb was to be raised as his heir.

 Growing up in Winterfell, Robb was on good terms with his younger siblings, and developed a friendly rivalry with his bastard half-brother, Jon Snow, who differs from Robb in appearance and personality.
 Robb was also close with his father's ward, Theon Greyjoy, who came to regard Robb as something of a younger brother.